Alliance for Democracy in Mali

-The Alliance for Democracy in Mali – African Party for Solidarity and Justice (Alliance pour la démocratie au Mali – Parti africain pour la solidarité et la justice, ADEMA-PASJ) is a political party in Mali.
+The Alliance for Democracy in Mali – African Party for Solidarity and Justice (Alliance pour la démocratie au Mali – Parti africain pour la solidarité et la justice, ADEMA–PASJ) is a political party in Mali.

-On October 25, 1990, opponents of the dictatorship of Moussa Traoré joined together as ADEMA.
+On October 25, 1990, opponents of the dictatorship of Moussa Traoré (leader of UPDM) joined together as ADEMA.
 This umbrella movement included activists of the following organizations: